gmc-code/PC-microbit-micropython/docs/breadboards/Piezo_Buzzer_and_music.rst

     #.
 Play the 8 notes of D major.
 See: https://www.pianoscales.org/major.html
     #.
 Play the 8 notes of F minor.
 See: https://www.pianoscales.org/minor.html
     #.
 Play the D major scale when the A-button is pressed and the F minor scale when the B-button is pressed.
+    #.
+Play the C major scale combined with an animation of the heart beating.

     .. dropdown::
         :icon: codescan